-Bureau of Disabilities Services (BDS) oversees provider compliance with state standards and requirements through the provider approval and enrollment process, mandatory provider training, ongoing provider monitoring performed by case managers during face-to-face contact with participants and during review of the PCISP and through quality improvement review activities.
+Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS) oversees provider compliance with state standards and requirements through the provider approval and enrollment process, mandatory provider training, ongoing provider monitoring performed by case managers during face-to-face contact with participants and during review of the PCISP and through quality improvement review activities.
 Results of the reviews are shared with OMPP.
 In addition, medication management issues may be identified as a result of incident reporting, mortality reviews, the complaint process, and from quality on-site provider reviews.